Magic-wei/programming_practices/README.md

-# practice_cpp
+# my daily practices
-Document where I am going on cpp programming practice.
+Document where I am going on cpp, python, markdown or other practices.